contribook/main/README.md

 ## Features
 * Showing the members of the community
 * Show a profile page of every user
-* Show the latest blog posts of the users (planert)
+* Show the latest blog posts of the users (planet)
 * Show the latest Twitter posts of the users
 * Show the latest forum posts
 * Show the latest apps/themes from an OCS server